damar-wicaksono/uqtestfuns/docs/prob-input/univariate-random-variable.md

   name: python3
 ---

-(prob-input:univariate-random-variable)=
+(prob-input:marginal-distribution)=
-# Creating a Univariate Random Variable
+# Creating a One-Dimensional Marginal Distribution

 A probabilistic input to a UQ test function consists of input variables each of which is a (univariate) random variable.
 Therefore, the starting point of defining a (possibly multivariate) probabilistic input is defining the distribution for each of the constituent random variables.
-This page explains how such a random variable can be created in UQTestFuns.
+This page explains how such a marginal distribution can be created in UQTestFuns.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt